 '''

+ASMCMD> lsdb

+or:

 $ORACLE_HOME/bin/asmcmd -p lsdg

 '''

 - 5. From the output, identify a disk group with the appropriate redundancy level and note the free space that it contains. - 6.
 If necessary, install or identify the additional disk devices required to meet the storage requirements listed in the previous section.